JosieOnGit/Luniks/Stories/Reaching Beyond/Memory Shards.md

 Harold opened his mouth and raised his hand, intending to say something, but instead moved his hand to rest on his lips, pondering for another moment.
 *"SOLARdawn's done more odd things in the past.."* Harold muttered under his breath, his voice muffled by his hand against his mouth. *"But then again, I've only heard, I don't know the extents of Ultima and it's projects."*
 **"Cloning with Ultima is outright impossible."** Maria interrupted Harold, firmly, but politely. **"Neither do I know the extents of Ultima, but if I had to listen to the voice in my head for once, creating a carbon copy isn't possible."** She paused for a moment, and moving a hand from her mug to her lips, she thought twice about her words. **"At least, not proven so.. but even then.."**

+## August 14th 2096 - Self-reflections
+Years, it must have been since the very last time her mind had crossed it.
+It had already been almost twenty full years ago that she had last even thought about it at all, but seated in her dormitory behind her desk, she rested her head on her hand and twirled her pencil between her fingers in her other hand.
+A short glance to her left gave her a more proper look at the strands of hair that had fallen before her left eye, and staring at them intensively, she watched her natural brown discolour into a more pale

 # Memory Shards - Polaris
 A peek into **Polaris**'s daily life.